harlan-zw/nuxt-seo/README.md

 </table>
 </p>

+## Background

+Configuring SEO for a Nuxt v3 app is difficult, it requires installing many modules, configuring them all separately and then figuring out all the meta tags.

+What if you could just install one module and have all the SEO features you need in a single config?

+Introducing nuxt-seo-kit, a layer which aims to do just that.

-## Included Modules
+## Modules

+- 📖 [nuxt-simple-sitemap](https://github.com/harlan-zw/nuxt-simple-sitemap) - Sitemap support
+- 🔎 [nuxt-schema-org](https://github.com/) - Generate Schema.org JSON-LD for SEO
 - △ [nuxt-unhead](https://github.com/harlan-zw/nuxt-unhead) - Nuxt v3 layer for building a super-charged SEO site.
-- 🔎 [Schema.org](https://github.com/) - Generate Schema.org JSON-LD for SEO
-- 📖 [nuxt-simple-sitemap](https://github.com/harlan-zw/nuxt-simple-sitemap) - Sitemap support

 ## Features

-- Easily manage robot and sitemap config with route rules
+- 🔄 Easily manage robot and sitemap config with route rules
-- Robots.txt, sitemap.xml generation
-- Canonical URLs
+- 🤖 Automatic robots.txt, sitemap.xml, Schema.org, canonical URLs and SEO meta tags
+- 🔥 SEO meta tag enhancing for best practice SEO
-- SEO Components (Breadcrumb, FAQ)
+- 🍞 SEO Components (Breadcrumb, FAQ)
-- Best practice SEO meta tags
-- Use `definePageMeta` for title, description and image
+- ✨ Use `definePageMeta` for title, description and image

 ## Register Layer